Posted on Leave a comment

 Home Brew Beer Recipe

-A quintessential Home Brew Beer Recipe – Aussie Pale Ale showcasing 2 popular Australian hop varieties.
+A quintessential Home Brew Beer Recipe – Out on the Patio Aussie Pale Ale showcasing 2 popular Australian hop varieties.
 Tropical flavour and aroma of pineapple, pine, and passionfruit, the perfect beer for relaxing out on the patio.
 Our recipe uses Morgan’s Pacific Pale Ale as the base extract can.
 We then build in additional flavour using Galaxy & Vic Secret Dry Hops.
 Our Australian dry hops that exhibits outstanding tropical characteristics, a great addition for an Australian Pale Ale.

 Ingredients